Continuing Education Activity

 Ingested ethanol mainly metabolizes in the liver; hence hepatic damage is profoundly seen in chronic alcoholism.
 This damage includes steatosis, cirrhosis, and hepatic carcinoma.
 Other organs/organ systems involved are:

-The loading and the maintenance dose should be carefully monitored in an intensive care setting to prevent the patient from any toxic manifestation of the antidote-ethanol itself.
-Furthermore, ethanol must not be administered concurrently with fomepizole as the later will inhibit the metabolism of ethanol in the same way as it inhibits the metabolism of methanol/ethylene glycol.
-This inhibition will result in an exaggerated rise in ethanol level in the body as its half-life is now prolonged, and will inadvertently result in the manifestation of the intoxicating nature of ethanol.
+The loading and the maintenance dose should be carefully monitored in an intensive care setting to prevent the patient from any toxic manifestation of the antidote ethanol itself.
+Furthermore, ethanol must not be administered concurrently with fomepizole as the latter will inhibit the metabolism of ethanol in the same way as it inhibits the metabolism of methanol/ethylene glycol.
+This inhibition will result in an exaggerated rise in ethanol level in the body as its half-life is now prolonged and will inadvertently result in the manifestation of ethanol's intoxicating nature.
 Contraindications to ethanol also include pregnancy and breastfeeding.

 Percutaneous ethanol injection is contraindicated when:

 Ethanol follows zero-order kinetics.
 Alcohol absorption occurs mostly in the proximal part of the small intestine, but a little fraction is also absorbed by the mucosal layer of the mouth, esophagus, and stomach.
-Alcohol metabolism mostly takes place in the liver, with a rate of oxidation per unit time yielding a linear curve.
+Alcohol metabolism mostly occurs in the liver, with a rate of oxidation per unit time yielding a linear curve.
 Physiological conditions like starvation lower the rate of metabolism of ethanol, whereas insulin enhances it.
 Alcohol metabolism occurs via an oxidative and non-oxidative pathway.
 Various enzymes play a role in the oxidative pathway.
-They are alcohol dehydrogenase (ADH) (present in the cytosol), aldehyde dehydrogenase (ALDH) (present in mitochondria), cytochrome P450 (CYP2E1) (present in microsomes) and catalase (present in peroxisomes).
-The non-oxidative pathway includes the enzymes, fatty acid ethyl ester synthase (FAEES) and phospholipase D (PLD).
-Both of these pathways are interrelated since drugs inhibiting the enzymes in the oxidative pathway drives the metabolism through the non-oxidative pathway.
+They are alcohol dehydrogenase (ADH) (present in the cytosol), aldehyde dehydrogenase (ALDH) (present in mitochondria), cytochrome P450 (CYP2E1) (present in microsomes), and catalase (present in peroxisomes).
+The non-oxidative pathway includes the enzymes fatty acid ethyl ester synthase (FAEES) and phospholipase D (PLD).
+Both of these pathways are interrelated since drugs inhibiting the enzymes in the oxidative pathway drive the metabolism through the non-oxidative pathway.

 The non-oxidative pathway involves the formation of fatty acid ethyl esters (FAEE) and phosphatidyl ethanol in the end.
 FAEE causes tissue damage wherein phosphatidyl ethanol forms at the expense of depleting phospholipase D (PLD), which participates in cell signaling.